By Expert : Mike Haley PhD

 Choices are a constant factor in corrections management.
 Right choices lead to professional management of jail operations and enhance all aspects of the job.
 Wrong choices can have a devastating effect on staff and inmates, particularly on the person making the wrong choice.
 Such choices can lead to major disciplinary action, termination, civil action, and even prosecution and imprisonment.

-Two recent and widely publicized events serve as prime examples of poor choices by corrections officials.
+Two widely publicized events serve as prime examples of poor choices by corrections officials.

 The first involved the head of a statewide prison system in the south who was viewed by some as a modern leader and trend setter in corrections.
 He survived multiple governors, even from different political parties, and was elected as President of the American Correctional Association.
 It was while he served as the association’s president that his poor choices were revealed.